Training and Information Sessions

 Delivered on an ‘as needs’ basis.
 Upcoming sessions are posted below.
 Please contact Lynda Boldt, Gene Technology and Biosafety Officer to organise sessions.

 Complying with Gene Technology Requirements:

-The following information sessions are confirmed for 2019:
+The following information session is confirmed for 2019:

 Registration: Not required.
 A sign-in sheet will be available on the day.
-Personnel from all Faculties wishing to learn about the Gene Technology Regulatory Scheme in Australia are welcome to attend.
+Personnel from all Faculties wishing to learn about the Gene Technology Regulatory Scheme in Australia are welcome to attend an information session.